signavio/tech-blog/_posts/2017-05-17-container-manifesto-build1.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/DPI1eAgts0w?ecver=1" frameborder="0" allowfullscreen></iframe>

-From my experience it is way to easy to stick with the virtual machine mindset when first starting with containers.
+From my experience it is way too easy to stick with the virtual machine mindset when first starting with containers.
 It won’t cause a problem when one gets his feet wet - until it does and begins to hunt you with subtle problem scenarios.
 Even more so, when one shifts from pure containers to orchestrated services using Docker SWARM or Kubernetes.

-To share what I have learned in the four years of tinkering with Linux Containers (started with Docker 0.7 in 2013), this blog post will cover the first part of the Manifesto: [Image Size](#image-size) and [Layering](#layering).
+To share what I have learned in the four years of tinkering with Linux Containers (starting with Docker 0.7 in 2013), this blog post will cover the first parts of the Manifesto: image size and layering.

 Most of the points are targets with wiggle room like the size of a container image.
 0 Byte would be the perfect size, but won’t result in something useful.
-I marked them **desirable** to indicate that they are a goal which one should thrive for, but you can start tinkering around ignoring it.
+I marked them **desirable** to indicate that they are goals that you should aim for, but you can start tinkering around ignoring it.
 **BUT(!1!!)**, please keep in mind that you are in a danger zone leading to misery and pain in scenarios, unlike your laptop or big workstation.
 Scenarios in which you want to interact with other containers or services.
-I am advising you to honour the guidelines as soon as you can or at least be aware of the consequences. :)
+I advise you to honour the guidelines as soon as you can or at least be aware of the consequences. :)

 ### [**Desirable**] Avoid Big Container Images